 Pakhnyushchyy - Fotolia

-The zero-trust framework is gaining more traction in the enterprise due to its security benefits.
-Organizations are increasingly adopting the zero-trust model in their security programs, replacing the traditional perimeter-based security model.
+The zero-trust framework is gaining traction in the enterprise due to its security benefits.
+Organizations are increasingly adopting a zero-trust model in their security programs, replacing the traditional perimeter-based security model.

-This traditional security model considered users, devices and resources residing directly on the corporate LAN/WAN as more "trustworthy" than those from outside the network.
+The perimeter-based model considers users, devices and resources residing directly on the corporate LAN and WAN as more trustworthy than those from outside the network.
 The challenge presented by insider threats and the explosion of IoT and edge devices required major changes to the security architectures and tools implemented on enterprise networks.
-That is where the zero-trust framework came into play, because in a zero-trust model, everything is considered untrusted regardless of where the user or resource resides.
+This is where the seven zero-trust pillars come into play because, in a zero-trust model, everything is considered untrusted, regardless of where the user or resource resides.

-But making the switch to zero trust requires logistical considerations and planning.
+But making the switch to a zero-trust model requires logistical considerations and planning.
 To help with the migration from a perimeter-based security architecture to a zero-trust framework, many organizations have referred to the Forrester Zero Trust eXtended (ZTX) model to help.
 ZTX has become a go-to reference on how to best purchase and implement the right tools, policies and methodologies.

-The ZTX framework breaks down seven necessary security pillars to properly deploy zero trust across all technologies and corporate cultures.
-Below is an introduction to each of the seven ZTX pillars.
+The Forrester zero-trust framework breaks down seven necessary pillars to properly deploy zero-trust security across all technologies and corporate cultures.
+Here's an introduction to the seven ZTX pillars:

-- Workload security: The workload security pillar refers to the applications, digital processes, and public and private IT resources used by an organization for operational purposes.
-Security is wrapped around each workload to prevent the unauthorized access, data collection or tampering of sensitive apps and services.
+- Workload security.
+The workload security pillar refers to the applications, digital processes, and public and private IT resources used by an organization for operational purposes.
+Security is wrapped around each workload to prevent data collection, unauthorized access or tampering with sensitive apps and services.

-- Data security: This pillar revolves around the categorization of corporate data.
-Once categorized, the data can be isolated from all except those that need access.
+- Data security.
+This zero-trust pillar revolves around the categorization of corporate data.
+Once categorized, the data can be isolated from everyone except those that need access.
 This pillar also includes the process of determining where data should be stored, as well as the use of encryption mechanisms while data is in transit and at rest.

-- Visibility and analytics: All security processes that revolve around access control, segmentation, encryption, and application or data organization must be closely monitored.
-The visibility and analytics pillar may prescribe the use of artificial intelligence to automate some processes, including anomaly detection, configuration control and end-to-end data visibility.
+- Visibility and analytics.
+All security processes that revolve around access control, segmentation, encryption, and application or data organization must be closely monitored.
+The visibility and analytics pillar may prescribe the use of AI to automate some processes, including anomaly detection, configuration control and end-to-end data visibility.